lukicpa/pressmates-core-plugin/README.md

 A few notes about the sections above:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
+*   "uContributors" is a comma separated list of wp.org/wp-plugins.org usernames
 *   "Tags" is a comma separated list of tags that apply to the plugin
 *   "Requires at least" is the lowest version that the plugin will work on
 *   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
 Note that it might work on